‘Stay down, you piece o’ shit!’

 It should be a dark and stormy night.
 It really should.
 Instead, as Craig Harper is pressed back into the wall with a knife at his throat, it’s drizzling quite pathetically.

 At least if the weather’s not being professional about this, his opponent is.
 The short thickset man isn’t messing around.
-His knife rests over Craig’s carotid, the right underside of his jaw; not dead-centre of the throat where all he’ll do is slash Craig’s trachea open and let him asphyxiate instead of bleeding out.
+His knife rests over Craig’s carotid, beneath his jaw; not dead-centre of the throat where all he’ll do is slash Craig’s trachea open and let him asphyxiate instead of bleeding out.
 God, will he ever stop being a soldier?
 The curse of his profession – Craig knows exactly what’ll happen to him: the slumping deadweight of his corpse, his gurgling death rattle – when Shorty will inevitably open his throat in a lurid smile and watch him drown in his own blood.

 So no, is the answer.
 Craig’s not going to stop being a soldier, ever.
 Thus: he’s not messing around either.